pstimpel/ConstantLoad/README.md

 * added software based over current protection and over power protection in source code
 * switched to INA219 sensor for measuring voltage and current, makes voltage divider and ACS712 obsolete.
 This sensor can handle up to 26V and 3.2A
 * Added a 3d printed case to the repository.
+* Since we do not have to rely on the low resolution of the Arduino ADC anymore, we can measure both current and voltage with more precision and resolution.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/1KW89nFb7pY/0.jpg)](https://www.youtube.com/watch?v=1KW89nFb7pY )